-Irish Life & Permanent plc ("IL&P"), a subsidiary of IL&PGH, carries out the banking business activities of the group.
-IL&P was regulated by the Financial Services Authority of Ireland ("Financial Regulator" or "FR") which set and monitored the regulatory capital requirements in respect of the group's ("IL&P's") operations.
+Irish Life & Permanent plc ("IL&P"), carries out the banking business activities of the group.
+IL&P was regulated by the Financial Services Authority of Ireland ("Financial Regulator" or "FR") which set and monitored the regulatory capital requirements in respect of the group's operations.
 In October 2010, under the Central Bank Reform Act 2010, the Financial Regulator was replaced by the Central Bank of Ireland ("Central Bank") which is now responsible for central banking and financial regulation.
 While there are a number of regulated entities within the group which have individual regulatory capital requirements, two of the principal regulated entities are IL&P: the group's former holding company which is also the group's banking operation (trading as permanent tsb), and Irish Life Assurance plc ("ILA"), the group's principal life assurance operation.